Best carry-on luggage (backpack & suitcase), best hand luggage, and ultralight packing tips for women.

 It amazes me how much I can fit into the Osprey Porter 46L, including 14+ days of clothing, three pairs of shoes, and my laptop.
 See my ultralight backpacking tips at the bottom of the post to maximize space when packing.

 Best travel handbag or tote for women

-I chose the Hedgren Swing Large Tote specifically because it was large enough to fit my laptop inside but not too large that it can’t be stowed under airline seats.
-In fact, in my Hedgren Swing Tote, I can also fit my digital camera, wallet, two phones, and other electronics.
+I chose a Hedgren Swing Large Tote Bag specifically because it was large enough to fit my laptop inside but not too large that it can’t be stowed under airline seats.
+In fact, I can also fit my laptop, wallet, two phones, and other electronics.

 It comes with plenty of pockets so that you can easily find your sunglasses and personal products rather than searching around or emptying the whole bag out.

 Best travel daypack for women

 The Hedgren Rallye Backpack with RFID Blocking is great for day trips, so you can keep your hands free.
 The Belgium-designed backpack is quality-made with three compartments to keep your stuff organized.
 The Rallye may not be able in the US but you can check out the Hedgren Vogue Backpack.